John Masefield: Early life

-Masefield was born in Ledbury in Herefordshire, to George Masefield, a solicitor, and his wife Caroline.
+Masefield was born in Ledbury in Herefordshire to George Masefield, a solicitor, and his wife Caroline (née Parker).
+He was baptised in the Church at Preston Cross, just outside Ledbury.
 His mother died giving birth to his sister when Masefield was six, and he went to live with his aunt.
 His father died soon afterwards, following a mental breakdown.

-After an unhappy education at the King's School in Warwick (now known as Warwick School), where he was a boarder between 1888 and 1891, he left to board HMS Conway, both to train for a life at sea and to break his addiction to reading, of which his aunt thought little.
+After a very happy education at the King's School in Warwick (now known as Warwick School where he even had a building named after him), where he was a boarder between 1888 and 1891, he left to board HMS Conway, both to train for a life at sea and to break his addiction to reading, of which his aunt thought little.
 He spent several years aboard this ship, and found that he could spend much of his time reading and writing.
 It was aboard the Conway that Masefield's love of story-telling grew.
-While he was on the ship he listened to the stories told about sea lore, continued to read, and decided that he was to become a writer and story-teller himself.
+While he was on the ship, he listened to the stories told about sea lore, continued to read, and decided that he was to become a writer and story-teller himself.
 Masefield gives an account of life aboard the Conway in his book New Chum.

 In 1894 Masefield boarded the Gilcruix, destined for Chile.
 This first voyage brought him the experience of sea sickness, but his record of his experiences while sailing through extreme weather shows his delight in seeing flying fish, porpoises and birds.
 He was awed by the beauty of nature, including a rare sighting of a nocturnal rainbow, on this voyage.
-On reaching Chile he suffered from sunstroke and was hospitalised.
+On reaching Chile, he suffered from sunstroke and was hospitalised.
 He eventually returned home to England as a passenger aboard a steamship.
+His experiences on the voyage were used as material for his narrative poem Dauber (1913).